 Mindfully Creative is a synthesis of Creativity, Mindfulness and Nature.
-I studied Art (printmaking) in Sydney in the 1980’s and have taught a variety of art classes over the years, in particular life drawing.
+I studied for a degree in Printmaking in Sydney in the 1980’s and have taught a variety of art classes over the years, in particular life drawing.
 I’ve explored a wide range of media and have an eclectic approach, enjoying the contrast of working on the one hand in a gestural and spontaneous manner with paint and mixed media, and on the other hand working very carefully and precisely in pen and ink to create detailed designs and mandalas.

-I have led mindful walks on the South Downs (Soles & Souls) for the last 10 years and, until recently, I worked three days a week as Manager of a complementary health practice in Lewes.
+I led mindful walks on the South Downs (Soles & Souls) for 10 years and used to work as the Manager of a complementary health practice in Lewes.
 I am now devoting myself fully to Mindfully Creative classes, teaching the Zentangle method and engaging in my own art practice.
 I am also a qualified life coach.

 I believe we are all creative by nature, though sometimes the creative part of us can get surpassed by ‘more important’ endeavours or get thwarted as we grow up.
 Fortunately it is possible to rediscover the part of us that loves adventure, trying out new things and seeing what curious, unexpected creative outcomes emerge.
 Young children are innately creative and create new worlds through play.
 As we grow up creativity can get blocked for one reason or another.
 Often a childhood experience of having the latest painting or play dismissed by a busy parent can stifle your creativity for a lifetime.
 The creative part of ourselves is very sensitive and needs nurturing with a gentle, kind heart to grow and flourish.
 It needs to be given space to try things out, and make mistakes without judgement.
 The critical voices that arise in response to some of our creative endeavours may try and guide us on a sensible path, but they can get in the way of being spontaneous and open to whatever emerges.